avermeulen/InnovationDay/BluetoothSetup.md

 The following commands have to be executed as the root user, or by using "sudo".

+Run:

+	"hcitool scan"

-Run "hcitool scan", and make a note of the address of the correct bluetooth device.
+Make a note of the address of the correct bluetooth device.

+Run:

-Run "rfcomm 0 bind xxxxx", replacing the xxxxx with the address of the bluetooth device.
+	"rfcomm 0 bind xxxxx"

+replacing the xxxxx with the address of the bluetooth device.

 Check that the "/dev/rfcomm0" file has been created.
+(Using ls /dev/rfcomm0)

-The "fundamo" user have been created with the correct groups to access this device, but if for some reason you have a permission problem you can run (as root) "chmod 666 /dev/rfcomm0".
+The "fundamo" user has been created with the correct groups to access this device, but if for some reason you have a permission problem you can run (as root)

+	"chmod 666 /dev/rfcomm0".

 ## Battery power